 Lastly, you have to believe that any judgment is collectible.
 This is very important.
 If the dog owner is a homeowner, they normally have homeowner's insurance.
 Homeowner's policies typically cover dog bite incidents even when the incident happens away from the home.

 Dog owners who are not homeowners often have no insurance or a small renter's policy, and no assets.
-Those cases are rarely worth the expense of pursuing because there is little chance of collecting a dog bite settlement or verdict.
+Those cases may not be worth the expense of pursuing because there is little chance of collecting a dog bite settlement or verdict.

 One of the first things you can look at is jury verdicts.
 No two cases are the same but looking at past verdicts can give you information on what types of dog attack cases have resulted in dog owners being held responsible, and which ones have not.
 Then you can look at the amount of money that has been recovered.

-In Multnomah County, there have only been four jury trials involving dog bites or dog attacks since January 1, 2014.
-Two have resulted in the victim recovering money and two have resulted in the victim losing and not recovering any compensation.
+In Oregon, there have only been seven jury trials for dog bites or dog attacks since January 1, 2014.
+Five have resulted in the victim recovering money and two have resulted in the victim losing and not recovering any compensation.

 It is important to note that this is for all claims including people that did not consult with an experienced dog bite lawyer.
 If you or a loved one has been hurt by a dangerous dog, you should get a consultation with a lawyer who has experience holding dog owners responsible for dog bite injuries.